Joseph W. Martin Jr.: Leadership

 Martin was elected House Minority Leader following Republican gains in the 1938 elections.
-He served as Speaker of the House of Representatives on two separate occasions from 1947 to 1949 and from 1953 to 1955.
+He served as Speaker of the House of Representatives for two terms, separated in time: from 1947 to 1949, and from 1953 to 1955.
 The terms represented two Republican short-term majorities in the House, and Martin's two terms were bookended by Sam Rayburn, the Texas Democrat and mentor of Lyndon Johnson with whom Martin enjoyed a warm personal relationship.

-In 1948, Martin traveled with his presidential nominee Thomas E. Dewey in North Attleborough, where Martin's mother, Catherine (died 1957), told the confident Dewey, the governor of New York, that he was too complacent in the campaign and could not take victory for granted.
-"Don't take it so easy," she admonished.
-Later Dewey confessed to Martin that Dewey could be more forceful in speaking on behalf of other candidates, such as Eisenhower, than he could for himself because of Dewey's innate hesitancy to tout his own abilities.

 Probably the most controversial moment of Martin's congressional career came in April 1951, when he read on the floor of Congress a letter he had received from General Douglas MacArthur, who was commanding US troops fighting in the Korean War.
 President Harry S Truman had decided on peace negotiations as the best way out of the grinding conflict.
 MacArthur's letter, written in response to one from Martin asking for the general's views on Truman's policy, was scathingly critical of the president.

 Martin had hoped that disclosing the letter's contents would bolster MacArthur's case.
 Instead, it ignited a political firestorm and demands for his removal.
 Six days after Martin read the letter on the House floor, Truman dismissed MacArthur.

 Despite the unintended outcome, Martin and MacArthur remained friends.
 Martin invited the general to deliver what became known popularly as the "Old Soldiers Never Die" speech before a joint meeting of Congress following his dismissal.
 In 1952, Martin urged MacArthur to seek the Republican presidential nomination.
 MacArthur, however, favored U.S. Senator Robert A. Taft, of Ohio, who lost the nomination to Willkie in 1940, to Dewey in 1948, and to Eisenhower in 1952.
 Eisenhower then defeated Governor Adlai E. Stevenson II of Illinois.